 Estimating Income Accurately

-Since early retirees often lack W-2 income, estimate MAGI from sources like taxable withdrawals, capital gains, and rental income.
-Update the marketplace if your income changes to avoid surprises.
+Without W-2 wages, estimate MAGI from taxable withdrawals, capital gains, rental income, and similar sources.
+Update the marketplace if income shifts.

 Tax-Efficient Withdrawal Strategies

-- Taxable Accounts: Use capital gains (often 0% tax at low incomes) to generate income without losing subsidies.
+- Taxable Accounts: Use capital gains strategically (often favorable at lower incomes).

 Case Study: Sarah’s Early Retirement Journey